ypinskiy/GBF-Raiders/README.md

 After cloning or downloading the source code, make sure that you have Node.js and NPM installed and setup in your PATH.
 All the other dependencies will be installed when the command `npm install` is run in the root directory of the site.
 Semantic UI is set to automatically install itself during this process.
 The next step would be to setup the environment variables as shown in the next section.
 The site's server can then be started with `node index.js` or `npm start`.

 # Setting Up The Environment Variables
+One of the main environment variables is `sslEnabled`.
+Set it to false if you do not have an SSL certificate for the site and set it to true if you do.

-Setting up the environment variables is necessary for using the Twitter API.
+Setting up the other environment variables is necessary for using the Twitter API.

 ![Twitter App Page](https://github.com/ypinskiy/GBF-Raiders/raw/master/static/assets/misc/twitter-app-page.png)